TempuraFramework/Tempura/README.md

 (fair-assumption <fairness assumption formula> :name <name>)
 ```
 An example of VMT <-> TDL correspondence may be found in the `examples/` folder.

+### Formula and Sort Definition Syntax

+Formulas are assumed to be written in SMTLIB syntax.
+Sort definitions are also mostly SMTLIB compliant except function sorts can be defined via the syntax `(-> dom1 dom2 ... domn range)`, but function symbols _must_ be defined using the `fun` keyword instead of the `var` keyword.
+Every variable or function definition induces a background axiom in the underlying solver, and hence, this is no different than first declaring a theory symbol and then writing a theory axiom for it suing the `(var <name> <sort>)` and `(theory-axiom ...)` syntax.

 ### System Model